-- Promise to come fix any problem they have with your service.
+- Promise to come to fix any problem they have with your service.

-- Do whatever it takes to get them to change their review from a 1 star to a 4 or 5 star.
+- Do what it takes to get them to change their review from a 1 star to a 5 star.

-Google Adwords is a great tool for selling local services, like Maid or Housekeeping services.
-Unfortunately, it is everything that Facebook is not:
+Google Adwords is a great tool for selling local services, like maid or housekeeping services.

-The one advantage AdWords has over everyone else is… intention.
+The one advantage AdWords has over social media advertising is… intention.